numericalalgorithmsgroup/dfols/docs/userguide.rst

 DFO-LS automatically fixes this, and moves :math:`x_0` to a point within the bounds, in this case :math:`x_0=(-1.2,0.85)`.

-If we want more complex constraints, we can instead write
+If we want more complex constraints, we can instead write something like the following:

   .. code-block:: python